 For an activity-based approach, try reading.
-There are millions of books that contain documented meditations from people who attempted self-discovery over the course of thousands of years.
-Their findings will catalyze your imagination.
+There are millions of books that contain accounts of great lives and accomplishments from people who attempted self-discovery over the course of thousands of years.
+Their stories will enrich and catalyze your imagination.

 2. Find Out What Makes Your Heart Sing

 Throughout even the most mundane, routine day, there are dozens of little activities and tasks you engage in that trigger a range of emotions.
 Document them, and rate the feeling on a scale of energy from zero to 10.
 Practice this for many days, and eventually a pattern will emerge.